-• The launch of a brand new Farmville-style game called ‘Ireland Town’ on Facebook on St Patrick’s Day, which has had over 213,000 players to date
+- the first social game ever created by a tourist board, a Farmville-style game called ‘Ireland Town’, launched on Facebook on St Patrick’s Day 2011, which has had over 215,000 players to date;

-• Crowd sourcing initiatives such as "Nick and Sam's Ireland Road Trip" and “Mission Irland” – which offered Facebook and Twitter communities in Great Britain and Germany the chance to vote for the places around Ireland which a British couple and a German blogger would visit on their holidays here
+- crowd-sourcing initiatives such as "Nick and Sam's Ireland Road Trip" and “Mission Irland” – which offered Facebook and Twitter communities in Great Britain and Germany the chance to vote for the places around Ireland which a GB couple and a German blogger would visit on their holidays here.